t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 ## Uniform Interface {#sec-uniform-interface}

-All RESTful APIs use the same, uniform interface independent of the application.
+All RESTful systems use the same, uniform interface independent of the application.
 This simple interaction model is enabled by exchanging representations and modifying state locally, which simplifies the interface between clients and servers to a small set of methods to retrieve, update, and delete state.
 This small set can apply to many different applications.